Linear Aggregation in Tree-based Estimators: The Splitting Algorithm

 \section{The Splitting Algorithm}

-Random forests are based on a regression tree algorithm, which is in turn based on a splitting algorithm.
-This splitting algorithm is used in most tree-based algorithms to recursively split the space into subspaces which are then encoded in a binary regression tree.
-In this section, we first motivate and describe the new splitting algorithm and then discuss its asymptotic runtime.
+Random forests are based on regression tree algorithms, which are themselves based on splitting algorithms.
+These splitting algorithms are typically used to recursively split the space into subspaces which are then encoded in binary regression trees.
+In this section, we will introduce a new splitting algorithm and discuss its asymptotic runtime.